 You may not earn enough from your summer job to owe income tax.
 But your employer usually must withhold Social Security and Medicare taxes from your pay, regardless.

-A: Yes.
+Yes.
 All tip income is taxable.
 If you get tips, keep a daily log of how much you are earning.
 You must report $20 or more in cash tips in any one month to your employer.
 And you must report all of your yearly tips on your tax return.
+Learn more about reporting tips on your taxes.

-Q: Do I owe taxes for odd jobs like babysitting, lawn mowing, etc.?
+Do I owe taxes for small jobs like babysitting, lawn mowing, etc.?

-A: Any money you earn doing work for others is taxable.
-Some work you do may count as self-employment.
-Keep good records of expenses related to your work.
-You may be able to deduct (subtract) those costs from your income on your tax return.
-A deduction may help lower your taxes.
+Any money you earn doing work for others is taxable.
+If you earn more than $400 in the year, those jobs could collectively count as self-employment.
+Pro tip: keep good records of expenses related to your work.
+You may be able to deduct those costs from your income on your tax return (a deduction helps lower your tax bill and could result in a bigger tax refund).

-A: You may not earn enough money from your summer job to be required to file a tax return.
-Even if that’s true, you might still want to file.
-For example, if your employer withheld income tax from your pay, you’ll have to file a return to get your taxes refunded.
+You may not earn enough money from your summer job to be required to file a tax return.
+Even so, you might still want to file.
+If your employer withheld income tax from your paycheck, you’ll have to file a return to get your tax refund.